SpringerPE/ansible-cfsetup-boshrelease/README.md

 git submodule update
 ```

-All the functionality is provided by: https://github.com/SpringerPE/ansible-cloudfoundry
+All the functionality is provided by: https://github.com/SpringerPE/ansible-cloudfoundry-role
 The role is re-usable outside this release by re-defining a inventory with the variables
 and a group_vars folder.
 Have a look at the examples on its repository.

 All actions/playbooks (thanks to ansible) are idempotent.

+To create a final release run: `./bosh_final_release`

 # Author